Psalm 137 – The Mournful Song of the Exiles

 c.
 Happy the one who takes and dashes your little ones against the rock: This awful blessing is understood in light of the previous line.
 No doubt the singer had seen this done to the little ones of Jerusalem, and the horrible image was seared upon his mind.
 He prayed that the Babylonians would get as they had given.

 i.
-Though not a command for the killing of children, this is surely an approval of it.
-The New Testament calls us to a higher standard: “Our response should be to recognize that our calling, since the cross, is to pray down reconciliation, not judgment” (Boice).
-Yet we sympathize with the impulse of the Psalmist.
+We sympathize with the impulse of the psalmist, yet the New Testament calls us to a higher standard: “Our response should be to recognize that our calling, since the cross, is to pray down reconciliation, not judgment” (Boice).

 ii.
 “Perhaps, if some of their modern critics had been under the yoke from which this psalmist has been delivered, they would have understood a little better how a good man of that age could rejoice that Babylon was fallen and all its race extirpated.”
 (Maclaren)